aysenur-aydin/Password-Generator/README.md

 *Checkboxes will be checked once a task has been completed.

 -------
-This project was accomplished with <a href="https://scrimba.com/">Scrimba</a> as a course project in the Frontend Developer Career Path.
+This project was a solo project that I accomplished by myself.
+The design idea was given by <a href="https://scrimba.com/">Scrimba</a> from a course project in the Frontend Developer Career Path.